 It is also possible to remortgage your home to consolidate debts.
 When you remortgage, you can release the equity in your home and if the value of your property has increased significantly, you may have a decent sum to put towards your other debts.

-This can be a particularly tempting option while mortgage rates are so low.
-But it is important to keep in mind that you will be increasing the size of your mortgage loan and your monthly repayments may rise as a result.
+This can be a particularly tempting option if mortgage rates are low.
+However, it is important to keep in mind that you will be increasing the size of your mortgage loan and your monthly repayments may rise as a result.
 If you can’t keep up with these repayments, your lender could ultimately repossess your property.

-You should also factor in the cost of any booking or arrangement fees, valuation and legal fees when you remortgage.
+You should also factor in the cost of any booking, arrangement, valuation and legal fees when you remortgage.
 Keep in mind too that you will be borrowing over a much longer period of time than you would with a credit card or loan, so it can work out to be more expensive.

 You can find out more about home equity loans in our article 'Remortgaging to consolidate debt'.

 However, before you choose to go down this route, you should keep in mind that as you withdraw money from your pension, your pot size will reduce.
 When you come to retire, you could find your pension isn’t large enough to support you.
 It may therefore be a good idea to seek advice if you are considering this option.
-If you are considering this option, check out our article '10 tips on how to find a good financial adviser'.
+Read our article '10 tips on how to find a good financial adviser' to learn more about getting the right help.

 An alternative way to help pay off your debts is to ask family or friends for financial help.
 The main advantage of this is it can be a much cheaper way of paying down your debts.
 However, it is important to establish a few ground rules first.
 Make sure you draw up a budget in advance by taking a look at all your outgoings and earnings and work out how much you can realistically afford to pay your friend or family member back each month.
 It can be worth putting this in writing.

 It is also important to be honest with the person lending you the money.
 If you can’t make your payment one month, you should talk to your friend or family member as soon as possible and come up with a new repayment plan.
-If you are not honest, you could risk losing your friendship.
+If you are not honest, you could risk damaging your relationship.

 Pros and Cons of consolidating debt